Armenia breaks ceasefire with Azerbaijan 120 times in 24 hours

 Trend:

-The Azerbaijani army positions in Gizilhajili, Kamarli, Farakhli, Jafarli villages of the Gazakh district underwent fire from the Armenian army positions located in Dovekh, Voskevan villages of the Noyemberyan district, Paravakar village and on the nameless heights of the Ijevan district of Armenia.
+The Azerbaijani army positions in Jafarli, Qushchu Ayrim villages of the Gazakh district underwent fire from the Armenian army positions located on the nameless heights of the Ijevan district, Voskevan village of the Noyemberyan district of Armenia.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Nemirli, Shikhlar, Shirvanli, Javahirli, Yusifjanli villages of the Aghdam district, Kuropatkino village of the Khojavand district, Gorgan, Garakhanbayli, Horadiz, Ashagi Veysalli, Ashagi Seyidahmadli villages of the Fuzuli district, Mehdili village of the Jabrayil district, as well as from the positions located on nameless heights in the Goygol, Goranboy, Tartar, Aghdam, Khojavand, Fuzuli and Jabrayil districts of Azerbaijan.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh, Chilaburt villages of the Tartar district, Garagashli, Bash Garvand, Kangarli, Marzili, Novruzlu, Yusifjanli villages of the Aghdam district, Kuropatkino village of the Khojavand district, Gorgan, Qarakhanbayli and Ashagi Veysalli villages of the Fuzuli district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam, Fuzuli and Jabrayil districts of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.